-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, the schedule of proportionate share of the net pension liability and the schedule of System contributions be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis be presented to supplement the basic financial statements.
 Such information, although not a required part of the basic financial statements, is required by the Governmental Accounting Standards Board ("GASB") who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 This required supplementary information is the responsibility of management.
 We will apply certain limited procedures to the required supplementary information in accordance with US GAAS.
-These limited procedures consist of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtain during our audit of the basic financial statements.
+These limited procedures consist of inquires of management about the methods of preparing the information and comparing the information for consistency with management's response to our inquiries, the basic financial statements, and other knowledge we obtain during out audit of the basic financial statements.
 We will not express an opinion nor provide any assurance on the information because the limited procedures will not provide us with sufficient evidence to express an opinion or provide any assurance.